The Undang Yang Empat Have a Legitimacy Problem

 Datuk Muhammed Abdullah (the Undang of Johol) has been associated with the financial controversy surrounding the two dismissed Dato’-Dato’ Lembaga who allegedly formed an unauthorised council and received RM160,000 from the Negeri Sembilan Museum Board.
 His credibility is entangled in a dispute that the courts and SPRM may yet be asked to examine.

-Legitimacy in Adat Perpatih is rebuilt through the same mechanism by which it is established — muafakat.
+Legitimacy in Adat Perpatih is rebuilt through the same mechanism by which it is established: muafakat (consensus).
 Open deliberation.
 Honest engagement.
 The willingness to sit with the people below you, the Ibu Soko beside you, and the ruler above you, and to work through disagreement within the framework of the system rather than around it.

 That would require the Undang to admit that the process they followed was wrong, even if they maintain that their underlying grievances were legitimate.
 It would require them to submit to the constitutional framework rather than claiming to stand above it.
-It would require patience, humility and the kind of long-term thinking that the events of April 2026 suggest is in short supply.
+None of that appears imminent.

-The legitimacy problem of the Undang Yang Empat raises a question that goes beyond this particular crisis: what happens to an institution when it is seen to act against the very principles that give it meaning?
+The legitimacy problem of the current Undang Yang Empat1 raises a question that goes beyond this particular crisis: what happens to an institution when it is seen to act against the very principles that give it meaning?

-Future Undang will inherit that damage.
-Future decisions by the Undang Yang Empat will be scrutinised more harshly because of what happened in April 2026.
-The trust deficit will outlast the individuals who created it.
+Future Undang will inherit that damage and the trust deficit will outlast the individuals who created it.

 That balance is what was damaged in April 2026.

 Restoring it requires more than a resolution of the immediate constitutional dispute.
 It requires the Undang, whoever they are, now and in the future, to recommit to the principles that give their position meaning.
 Transparency.
 Process.
-Muafakat.
+Muafakat (consensus).
 Accountability.

 Related Posts: